PhotonVision/photonvision-docs/source/docs/getting-started/installation/advanced-cmd.rst

 Running a JAR File
 ------------------
 Assuming ``java`` has been installed, and the appropriate environment variables have been set upon installation (a package manager like ``apt`` should automatically set these), you can use ``java -jar`` to run a JAR file.
-If you downloaded the latest stable JAR of PhotonVision from the GitHub releases page, you can run the following to start the program:
+If you downloaded the latest stable JAR of PhotonVision from the `GitHub releases page <https://github.com/PhotonVision/photonvision/releases>`_, you can run the following to start the program:

 .. code-block:: bash